stackgl/webgl-workshop/exercises/shader-uniforms/README.md

 }
 ```

-And that this fragment shader is compiled and linked to a program object which we shalle call `program`.
+And that this fragment shader is compiled and linked to a program object which we shall call `program`.
 Then to get the location of the uniform variable `color`, we use the following command in WebGL:

 ```javascript
 var colorLocation = gl.getUniformLocation(program, 'color')